Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate: Measurement of LsSFR

 \section{Measurement of LsSFR}

 All SNe, host-galaxy H$\alpha$, and some host-galaxy imaging, presented here have been measured by the Nearby Supernova Factory (SNfactory) using our SuperNova Integral Field Spectrograph \cite[SNIFS;][]{aldering_2002,lantz_2004}.
-Additional imaging comes from the Sloan Digital Sky Survey. \com{The current SNfactory sample consists of 198 SNe~Ia having fully-processed spectrophotometric lightcurve data, including observations on at least two photometric nights, final references, \com{and a} host spectroscopic redshift. \com{These all have} at least 5 spectra while the SN is active, and pass the quality cuts suggested by \cite{guy_2010}.
-We further limit our sample to the redshift range of $0.02<z<0.08$ needed to measure the local H$\alpha$ with SNIFS; 38 SNe~Ia are \com{lost due to this requirement.} \com{In addition, the $g$ and $i$ imaging \com{of the host} is required to be free of SN light so that stellar masses can be accurately measured; the \com{host} imaging for 13 SNe~Ia is contaminated by SN light, further} reducing the sample to 147 SNe~Ia. \com{These redshift and imaging selections} are independent of SN properties.
+Additional imaging comes from the Sloan Digital Sky Survey.
+The current SNfactory sample consists of 198 SNe~Ia having fully-processed spectrophotometric lightcurve data, including observations on at least two photometric nights, final references, {and a host spectroscopic redshift.
+These all have at least 5 spectra while the SN is active, and pass the quality cuts suggested by \cite{guy_2010}.
+We further limit our sample to the redshift range of $0.02<z<0.08$ needed to measure the local H$\alpha$ with SNIFS; 38 SNe~Ia are lost due to this requirement.
+In addition, the $g$ and $i$ imaging of the host is required to be free of SN light so that stellar masses can be accurately measured; the host imaging for 13 SNe~Ia is contaminated by SN light, further} reducing the sample to 147 SNe~Ia.
+These redshift and imaging selections are independent of SN properties.
 More than 80\% of our SNe are from searches where there was no pre-selection based on host galaxy properties (those whose names start with ``SNF'', ``LSQ'', or ``PTF'' in Table~\ref{tab:data}).
-In addition, we exclude six SNe~Ia in the SN~1991T, SN~1991bg and SN~2002cx subclasses, as these are considered too peculiar, \com{and not central to the question of environmental effects for normal SNe~Ia}.
+In addition, we exclude six SNe~Ia in the SN~1991T, SN~1991bg and SN~2002cx subclasses, as these are considered too peculiar, and not central to the question of environmental effects for normal SNe~Ia.
 The impact of this last cut on our result is tested in Section~\ref{sec:lssfr_3rd_param}.
-The final sample of 141 SNe~Ia is roughly twice the size of that used in \citet{rigault_2013}. }
+The final sample of 141 SNe~Ia is roughly twice the size of that used in \citet{rigault_2013}.

-In the following Sections we detail the measurement of spectroscopic and photometric data. \com{These are corrected for Milky Way dust absorption using the \pkg{extinction}\footnote{http://extinction.readthedocs.io/} library assuming a \cite{fitzpatrick99} color law with $R_V=3.1$ and the dust extinction map from \cite{sfd98}}. \com{SN and host coordinates as well as photometric measurements are given in Table~\ref{tab:lowleveldata}. \footnote{ For this and the following tables and online access, the full set of data referred to in the paper will be available once the paper is accepted.}}
+In the following Sections we detail the measurement of spectroscopic and photometric data.
+The supernova data used in this paper correspond to those presented in \cite{saunders2018} and \cite{leget2020} ; see \cite{aldering2020}.
+Data are corrected for Milky Way SN and host coordinates as well as photometric measurements are given in Table~\ref{tab:lowleveldata}.